anupam2005/AzureCertificationPrep/README.md

 Azure Virtual Desktop (formerly Windows Virtual Desktop) helps you quickly set up an environment, and even lets you reuse any existing Windows 10 licenses you have.

+**WebJobs** is a feature of Azure App Service that *enables you to run a program or script in the same context as a web app, API app, or mobile app*.
+On it's own, **it doesn't provide for serverless computing**.

+**Azure Reserved Virtual Machine** Instances allow you to sign on for a **1- or 3-year commitment for a long-running virtual machine** that can **save up to 70%** compared to month-to-month pricing.

 ## 5. Networking
 -------------